edsonma/edsonma/README.md

 - 🌱 **Currently Learning:**
   - 🥇 Current Studies
+    - Julia Lang also impresses me with its speed and is definitely on my checklist.
     - JavaScript/TypeScript world, which has a vast universe to explore.
     - I have basic knowledge of react.js.
 I am training and improving this frontend knowledge
-    - Vue.js - WIP
+    - Vue.js looks interesting.
     - I worked a while with Heroku PaaS and liked how easy were to deploy an app there but actually no more free dynos.
        - ...so I am now exploring fly.io
-       - I have a foundational understanding of AWS services and am currently enhancing my knowledge to gain a deeper understanding of its features.
+       - I have a foundational understanding of AWS services and am currently enhancing my knowledge to get a deeper understanding of its features.

   - 🗺️ Future Plans
     - Get AWS certificates would be interesting...
     - I’m really interested in Rust, and I’m sure I’ll become a Rustacean someday!
       - Will I become a [Rustacean](https://plgah.medium.com/will-i-become-a-rustacean-f1cdfe3bf98e)?
-    - Julia Lang also impresses me with its speed and is definitely on my checklist.
     - I believe exploring better Python Universe would be a good choice and would be nice to add to my todolist.

 - 👯 **Looking to Collaborate On:**